 Depreciation Recapture Rental Property Guide

-Rental property owners can deduct depreciation from their taxes, which allows you to account for the natural loss in value of the home over time.
-But when you sell the property, the IRS may want some of that money back when you sell the property, in a process called depreciation recapture.
+Rental property owners can deduct depreciation from their taxes, which allows them to account for the natural loss in value of the home over time.
+This deduction helps reduce taxable income and can result in significant tax savings.
+However, there's a catch: when you sell the property, the IRS may require you to repay some of those tax savings through a process called depreciation recapture.

 hash-markTable of Contents